Signe Hammarsten-Jansson

-Signe "Ham" Hammarsten-Jansson (née Hammarsten, 1 June 1882 Hannäs, – 6 July 1970) was a Swedish-Finnish graphic artist who designed, among other things, around 220 Finnish postage stamps during the course of three decades.
+Signe "Ham" Hammarsten-Jansson (née Hammarsten, 1 June 1882 – 6 July 1970) was a Swedish-Finnish graphic artist who designed, among other things, around 220 Finnish postage stamps during the course of three decades.
 She was the mother of Tove Jansson, creator of the Moomin characters.

 Biography

-Signe Hammarsten came from a respectable Swedish clerical family and was the child of a pastor's daughter and a court chaplain.
+Signe Hammarsten was born in Hannäs, came from a respectable Swedish clerical family and was the child of a pastor's daughter and a court chaplain.
 Hammarsten's parents were opposed to her becoming an artist, and as a girl she had considered a career as a surgeon.
 Hammarsten went through 8 years of primary school, and then studied at Stockholm University between 1901 and 1905.
 She began to work as a drawing teacher at a Stockholm girls' school.